Birthday: June 12, 1915 (Gemini)

 Born In: New York, New York, United States

-David Rockefeller was an American banker and philanthropist, and also the oldest living member of the well-known Rockefeller family at the time of his death in March 2017.
-He served as a chairman and chief executive of the Chase Manhattan Corporation for several years.
-After completing his studies, he spent a few years in government service before joining the military during the World War II.
-During the war years he served for military intelligence, setting up political and economic intelligence units in France and North Africa.
-He began his banking career following the war.
-He joined the sector as an assistant manager in the foreign department of a bank and soon rose to the designations of an assistant cashier, then second vice president and finally the vice president.
-He was involved with the Council for Foreign Relations and the Centre for Inter-American Relations and it led to his interest in Latin American affairs and in foreign affairs in general.
-He was famous for his skills in international banking and was quite a familiar figure to the head of states and the global ministers.
-He died at the age of 101 in 2017 and was regarded as the world’s oldest billionaire at the time of his death.
+David Rockefeller was an American banker and philanthropist, and the oldest living member of the well-known Rockefeller family at the time of his death in March 2017.
+He served as the chairman and chief executive of the Chase Manhattan Corporation for several years.
+After completing his studies, he spent a few years in government service before joining the military during World War II.
+During the war, he worked in military intelligence, setting up political and economic intelligence units in France and North Africa.
+He began his banking career following the war, joining the sector as an assistant manager in the foreign department of Chase Bank.
+He quickly rose through the ranks, becoming an assistant cashier, then second vice president, and eventually vice president.
+He was actively involved with the Council on Foreign Relations and the Center for Inter-American Relations, which deepened his interest in Latin American and global affairs.
+Renowned for his expertise in international banking, Rockefeller was a familiar figure to heads of state and global ministers.
+He passed away at the age of 101 in 2017, and was regarded as the world’s oldest billionaire at the time of his death.

 Spouse/Ex-: Peggy McGrath